-The Department of Commerce and Insurance and the Department of Health and Senior Services will jointly administer the tax credit and each taxpayer claiming a tax credit must file an affidavit with his or her income tax return, affirming that he or she is eligible for the tax credit.
-Additionally, the Department of Commerce and Insurance and the Department of Health and Senior Services will jointly promulgate rules to implement the provisions of this bill. (§135.690)
+The departments of Commerce and Insurance and Health and Senior Services will jointly administer the tax credit and each taxpayer claiming a tax credit must file an affidavit with his or her income tax return, affirming that he or she is eligible for the tax credit.
+Additionally, the departments of Commerce and Insurance and Health and Senior Services will jointly promulgate rules implement the provisions of this bill.